ambrose-kibet/Leaderboard/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse.org
-I would like to acknowledge [cindyShin](https://www.behance.net/adagio07) for the project design.
+I would like to acknowledge Leaderboard API service for provideing a free API to write and get our data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>